hn303/CamLandEc-RM03/supervision1-exercises.md

 1. Nevigate to `Processing` > `Toolbox` and search `Join  attributes by location`.
 In the prompted window, choose `Cam_Services` as input layer and `Cam_City` as join layer.
 In the geometric predicate stection, choose `intersects`.
 In the join type section, choose `create seperate feature for each located feature (one-to-many)`.<br>
 ![](statics/QGIS_join.png)

-2. Check attribute table of `Joined layer` and you will find district information for each service item.
+2. Open attribute table of `Joined layer` and you will find district information for each service item.

 ### Digitizing Map Data (15 mins)
 - How to install a plugin in QGIS?